 | Zapala | ~400 km | Single-shift |

-| Plaza Huincul / Cutral Có | ~500–520 km | Single-shift |
+| Plaza Huincul / Cutral Có | ~500 to 520 km | Single-shift |

 Paved access from Malargüe to Ruta 40 and then into Neuquén.
 Río Colorado bridge hydraulic study evaluated three load ratings (34.5T / 60T / 90T).
-Water rights and Environmental Impact Assessment to be formalised during due diligence — documentation available under NDA.
+Water rights and Environmental Impact Assessment to be formalised during due diligence, documentation available under NDA.